 The Department's Crime Prevention Section will provide a security survey of your area and a brief personal presentation upon request.
 Call 386-226-6488 for more information.

-For your safety and better access control, the University utilizes card access systems in several buildings on campus.
+For your safety and better access control, the University utilizes card access systems in many buildings on campus.
 The buildings are secured each day.
-Typically the front doors are opened at 7 a.m. and secured at 7 p.m. each business day.
+Typically, the front doors are opened at 7 a.m. and secured at 7 p.m. or later each business day.
 Have your University ID card with you at all times.
 You will need to have it if requesting admittance.

 In addition to the regular program of prevention services, the University monitors crimes and other incidents that are reported within the campus community.
 Incidents occurring on University property that suggest a possible special concern for the safety of our community members will result in a precautionary timely warning safety alert to the appropriate portions of the community.
 This may be accomplished via our Eagle Alerts.

 The Campus Safety & Security Department works closely with the Daytona Beach Police Department to monitor crime reports and prevention information, and requests the number and type of reports involving the University's off-campus facilities.

 Criminal activities, if any, at off-campus, University-recognized student organizations are monitored and recorded through local police agencies.
 The Campus Safety & Security Department requests these statistics annually.
 This is required under Public Law 101-542, the Student Right to Know and "Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act," as amended by Public Law 102.26, the Higher Education Technical Amendments of 1991.